 However, with so many advantages, there is still some reluctancy in adopting digital pathology in both developed as well as emergent nations and there are several factors accounting for the same.
 The ratio of pathologists to population is already low in developed countries and is much lower in developing countries.
 Due to this huge gap, a pathologist is overloaded with slides that needs to be scrutinized.
 The mental fatigue affects the efficiency and accuracy of the pathologist.
 There are other issues apart from manpower deficiency, such as lack of infrastructure, economic constraints, poor quality control in slide preparation and handling, absence of support systems like LIS to manage the workflow, and a large population that hampers the overall quality of healthcare.
 There is an apparent increase in cases of non-communicable diseases, including cancer, diabetes, etc., in developing nations that require accurate pathologic diagnosis.

 In rural areas, the absence of trained professionals necessitates expert diagnostic consultation from urban centers equipped with better infrastructure.
 Movement of physical slides, patients, or professionals for consultation is time consuming and an expensive proposition.
 This also increases the workload on few professionals in urban settings.
 Digital pathology can help bridge this gap.
-Digital slide scanners that offer very competitive scan times and an affordable price tag are the need of the hour in emergent nations.
+Digital Pathology Scanner that offer very competitive scan times and an affordable price tag are the need of the hour in emergent nations.
 The AI/ML-based quantifying solutions built with digital scanners will complement the pathologist in accurate quantitative analysis of slides.
 Innovative low-cost solutions like on-demand pathology systems, where the user pays per slide and not for the whole package, are being explored by some pioneers in this field.
 The IT revolution is already pacing in developing countries, with the advent of smart phones and tablets usage increasing with each generation in both the urban and rural areas.
 There is tremendous scope of growth for telepathology due to rapid advances in information and technology.
 Primary diagnosis and training in remote areas, secondary opinions, and referrals could be few of the applications that can be very well addressed by Telepathology effectively.